 Biscuitroots are a genus of drought-tolerant herbs, native to the Western states with many edible and medicinal qualities.
-We grow two species: Fernleaf Biscuitroot (Lomatium dissectum) and Barestem Biscuitroot (Lomatium nudicaule), the first being more commonly used as a medicinal, and the latter as an edible (although they both have both qualities).
+We offer two species: Fernleaf Biscuitroot (Lomatium dissectum) and Barestem Biscuitroot (Lomatium nudicaule), the first being more commonly used as a medicinal, and the latter as an edible (although they both have both qualities).

 Edible & Medicinal Uses